 Shot List for a Real Estate Listing

 You might think you’ve nailed all of your shots until you come home and forgot two shots that highlight the area around the house.
 This has happened to me because I thought I captured everything I needed when in reality I didn’t check all the boxes.
 Have a shot list and check it twice!

 Keep an eye on the weather for your shoot day.
 Are you going to shoot in a cloudy environment and edit your work in post or is it going to be sunny and have an abundance of natural light?
 Ideally you can capture the moments at sunset with a stunning backdrop but everyone’s schedule varies.

 Turn the lights on!
 Not only is it going to add more warmth to the shot it will show more details of your subjects.
 Dark and moody is great but for different creative projects.
 Keep the house warm and lit.

 I predominantly shoot raw for one main reason.
 You can edit your photo dramatically more compared to shooting JPEG.
 I love jpeg on certain cameras and for certain reasons but for client work, RAW is always the way to go.
 Only shoot JPEG you are in a pinch and don’t have enough space on your SD card.

 Read this piece if you want to know the difference between Raw vs Jpeg

 Yes you should cover all the basic and necessary shots but you should also experiment with different styles and techniques to showcase your creative side.
 With real estate photography being competitive, those who continually nail the basics and push the envelope with new techniques will flourish.
 It’s not always about being better when different scratches the customers itch.

 Real Estate Photography pricing is going to vary drastically depending on your location.
-To stay competitive and get top dollar, make sure you analyze your market and see what others are pricing their creative services.
+To stay competitive and get top dollar, make sure you analyze your market and see how others are pricing their creative services

 Northern Michigan Photographer Contact